priyakalot/DP-census/index.md

 * C. T. Kenny, S. Kuriwaki, C. McCartan, E. T. R. Rosenman, T. Simko, and K. Imai, “The use of differential privacy for census data and its impact on redistricting: The case of the 2020 US Census”, Science advances, vol 7, no 41, bl eabk3283, 2021.

 * M. Bun et al., “Statistical Inference is Not a Privacy Violation”, Jun 2021.
 [Online].
 Available at: https://differentialprivacy.org/inference-is-not-a-privacy-violation/.

+* M. Christ, S. Radway, and S. M. Bellovin, ‘Differential Privacy and Swapping: Examining De-Identification’s Impact on Minority Representation and Privacy Preservation in the US Census’, IEEE Symposium on Security and Privacy (SP), 2022, pp. 1564–1564.

 ### Public opinion about census participation
 #### Pew Research Center survey study